opensearch-project/.github/RELEASING.md

 * There is a publicly documented justification for moving the release date.
 * The justification is circulated 2 weeks or more prior to the original release date.
 * The organization coordinating the release is in favor of moving the release date.
-* A majority of the leadership committee agree by vote to move the release date.
+* The leadership committee has voted to move the release date with a simple majority.

 ### Security Reviews